MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/introduction-to-netadaptercx-1-2.md

 ### Buffer manager

 Buffer manager is a new feature in NetAdapterCx 1.2 that enables Network Interface Card (NIC) drivers, protocol drivers, and NetAdapterCx to work together on memory buffer allocation for the receive and transmit data paths.
-This can result in faster performance for the NIC, and gives more control over aspects like data buffer lifetime management, variable-size buffers, and abstraction of memory allocation preferences or requirements.
+This can result in faster performance for the NIC and gives more control over aspects like data buffer lifetime management, variable-size buffers, and more.
 Buffer manager for NetAdapterCx also provides more flexibility than the previous buffer manager model in the [Packet Direct Provider Interface (PDPI)](https://docs.microsoft.com/windows-hardware/drivers/network/introduction-to-ndis-pdpi) that NDIS 6.*X* miniport drivers could optionally use.

 For more info about the buffer manager feature, see [NetAdapterCx buffer manager](netadaptercx-buffer-manager.md).

-The following new DDIs and data structures were introduced in NetAdapterCx 1.2 to support the Buffer Manager feature.
+The following new DDIs and data structures were introduced in NetAdapterCx 1.2 to support the buffer manager feature.

 - *[EVT_NET_ADAPTER_RETURN_RX_BUFFER](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/nc-netadapter-evt_net_adapter_return_rx_buffer)*
 - [NET_ADAPTER_DMA_CAPABILITIES](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/netadapter/ns-netadapter-_net_adapter_dma_capabilities)